Violin Concerto (Carter)

 The Violin Concerto is a concerto for violin and orchestra in three movements by the American composer Elliott Carter.
 The work was jointly commissioned by the San Francisco Symphony and the violinist Ole Bøhn.
 It was completed February 26, 1990 in Waccabuc, New York, and was premiered May 2, 1990 in San Francisco, with conductor Herbert Blomstedt leading Bøhn and the San Francisco Symphony.
 The piece won the 1994 Grammy Award for Best Classical Contemporary Composition.

 Composition

-Structure

 The Violin Concerto has a duration of roughly 26 minutes and is composed in three continuous movements: